Kitware/trame/docs/content/docs/trame_roadmap_intro.md

 In addition, since v2 formalizes how Python modules should interface with trame, the community can more easily extend trame with new widgets and/or UI elements.

 Now you might be wondering if a trame v3 is planned in the near future, possibly introducing additional breaking changes.
-At this point we do not expect a v3 anytime soon as v2 has gave us a chance to review our api, fix what we didn't like, and simplify implementation to support our various use-cases.
+At this point we expect v3 once our vue3 widget offering is in par to our vue2 offering.
+We don't have a date in mind since vue3 can already be used with trame v2 and no other breaking changes is expected.
+But to learn more look at the __From 2 to 3__ document.